 The site is located adjacent to the Montgomery County Resource Recovery Facility.
 It has an estimated annual processing capacity of 77,000 tons of material.

-Our Composting Facility is the second one in the United States to have registered its Environmental Management System in conformance to ISO 14001:2004.
+On July 16, 2016, this facility became the first composting center in the nation to earn International Organization for Standardization Certification for its Environmental Management System (ISO14001:2015), and was the second such facility to meet the ISO14001:2004 standard in 2013.
 Read our article about the certification process in the January 2014 issue of Biocycle magazine.